-- 1. Follow the safety guidelines listed in the Safety instructions. - 2.
-Follow the procedure listed in the Before working inside your system. - 3.
-Remove the air shroud. - 4.
-If applicable, remove the drive backplane cover. - 5.
-Remove the cooling fan cage assembly.
+- 1. Follow the safety guidelines listed in the Safety instructions.

+- 2. Follow the procedure listed in the Before working inside your system.

+- 3. Remove the air shroud.

+- 4. Remove the drive backplane cover.

+- 5. Remove the cooling fan cage assembly.

-- 1. Disconnect the control panel cable from the system board connector. - i) NOTE: Observe the routing of the cable as you remove it from the system. - 2.
-Using the Phillips #1 screwdriver, remove the screws that secure the left control panel assembly to the system. - 3.
-Hold the left control panel assembly and remove the control panel along with the cable from the system.
+1. Disconnect the control panel cable from the system board connector.

+(i) NOTE: Observe the routing of the cable as you remove it from the system.

+- 2. Using the Phillips #1 screwdriver, remove the screws that secure the cable cover and left control panel assembly to the system. - 3.
+Remove the cable cover away the system. - 4.
+Holding the left control panel assembly , remove the control panel along with the cable from the system.

-Figure 129.
+Figure 109.
 Removing the left control panel